Tsui Hark: 2000s–present: China-Hong Kong co-productions

 Tsui returned to directing at home in 2000 after not having made a local film since 1996.
 Time and Tide (2000) and The Legend of Zu (2001) were action extravaganzas with lavish computer-generated imagery that gained cult admirers but no mass success.

 Tsui continues to push technical boundaries and revise old favourites.
-Master Q 2001 was Hong Kong's first combination of live action and Pixar-style 3D computer animation.
-Era of Vampires (2002; US title, "Tsui Hark's Vampire Hunters") reworked a subgenre popular in the '80s, hybrid martial arts / supernatural horror films featuring the "hopping corpses" of Chinese folk legend.
+Old Master Q 2001 was Hong Kong's first combination of live action and Pixar-style 3D computer animation.
+The Era of Vampires (2002; US title, "Tsui Hark's Vampire Hunters") reworked a subgenre popular in the '80s, hybrid martial arts / supernatural horror films featuring the "hopping corpses" of Chinese folk legend.
+He also directed a short film in 2003, titled Believe It or Not, which was part of the 1:99 Shorts, featuring 11 segments of short films made by various directors and featured many Hong Kong actors to raise awareness against the 2002–2004 SARS outbreak.
+The following year Tsui also produced a martial arts filmed named Xanda.

 In 2005, Tsui launched the multimedia production Seven Swords, a film adaptation of Liang Yusheng's novels Saiwai Qixia Zhuan and Qijian Xia Tianshan.
 The film came with a television series counterpart (Seven Swordsmen), a comic book series, a cellphone game, clothing brand, and an online multi-player video game.
 The film was relatively successful, and in February 2006 Tsui announced plans to begin filming the second late in the year.
 As of 2008, Tsui continues to work on the script for Seven Swords 2 in between filming projects.
 In 2011 there has been no news nor plans about a Seven Swords 2.
 Rumors has it that due to lack of interest by the filmmakers of finishing the hexalogy lead the project into being cancelled.